Flexiana/framework/README.md

 ```shell
 lein new xiana app
 ```

+It also has a deps.edn template.
+Instructions for using it are [here](https://github.com/Flexiana/templates)

 [getting-started](./doc/getting-started.md) explains how to use this to create a very simple app with a db, a backend offering an API, and a frontend that displays something from the database.

 ### As a dependency